It Ends with Us controversies

-The production of the 2024 American film It Ends with Us, starring American actors Blake Lively and Justin Baldoni, resulted in highly publicized disputes and litigation between Lively and Baldoni about an alleged hostile work environment and smear campaign.
-The film, based on the 2016 novel of the same name by the American author Colleen Hoover, was directed by Baldoni, and produced by Baldoni and Lively amongst others.
-It was released in August 2024 to box office success.
+The production of the 2024 American film It Ends with Us, starring American actors Blake Lively and Justin Baldoni, was the subject of controversy due to highly publicized disputes and litigation between Lively and Baldoni concerning allegations of a hostile work environment and smear campaigns.
+The film, based on the 2016 novel of the same name by the American author Colleen Hoover, was directed by Baldoni and produced by Baldoni and Lively, among others.
+It was released in August 2024 to commercial success.

-During the film's press tour, fans of the novel criticized Lively's lighthearted attitude towards the story's themes of domestic violence and emotional abuse in her interviews.
-Media outlets and tabloids reported a conflict within the film's cast, with fans noticing Baldoni's diminished role in the film's promotion.
-Baldoni faced allegations of sexual harassment on set while Lively was accused of creatively hijacking the film from director Baldoni.
+During the film's press tour, some fans criticized Lively's lighthearted tone in interviews when discussing the story's themes of domestic violence and emotional abuse.
+Media outlets and tabloids reported an apparent conflict within the cast, with observers noting Baldoni's reduced presence in promotional activities.
+Reports also included allegations of improper behavior by Baldoni on set, while Lively was accused of creatively undermining Baldoni.

 In December 2024, Lively filed a complaint with the California Civil Rights Department, alleging that Baldoni created a hostile workplace through inappropriate comments.
-It was followed by an article in The New York Times that accused Baldoni of hiring a public relations (PR) team to damage Lively's public image in response to her complaints.
-Lively further sued Baldoni and his PR representatives, alleging they violated U.S. federal and California state law by retaliating against her for reporting sexual harassment and workplace safety concerns.
+This was followed by an article in The New York Times that accused Baldoni of hiring a public relations (PR) team to damage Lively's public image in response to her complaints.
+Lively subsequently filed a federal lawsuit against Baldoni and his associates, alleging violations of U.S. federal and California state law including retaliating against her for reporting sexual harassment and workplace safety concerns.
+She later added PR consultant Jed Wallace.

-Baldoni, in refuting these claims, sued The New York Times in December 2024 for defamation, requesting $250 million in compensation.
-That same day, Lively filed an official lawsuit against him, his Wayfarer associates, and his PR executives.
-She later also sued social media PR expert Jed Wallace.
-In January 2025, Baldoni, his Wayfarer associates and PR executives filed a $400 million lawsuit against Lively, her husband Ryan Reynolds, and their publicist, alleging extortion, defamation, and invasion of privacy.
-Baldoni alleged that Lively used false sexual harassment claims and threats to withdraw from production to gain creative control over the film, successfully excluding him from the process, dismissing his editors and composer, and barring him from the film's premiere.
-In February 2025, Lively accused Baldoni of an ongoing smear campaign creating a negative public image of her and applied for a gag order on Baldoni, who denied involvement in a smear campaign.
-The concerned U.S. District Court for the Southern District of New York denied a gag order.